Smlep/Smlep.github.io/_posts/2018-10-31-spacingChecker.md

-A few minutes and commits later I had the English language file ready, the French language file had been improved so I had reached what I wanted to have in the beginning: a simple program to detect some spacing errors in text file in English or French.
+A few minutes and commits later I had the English language file ready, the French language file had been improved so I had reached what I wanted to have in the beginning: a simple program to detect some spacing errors in a text file in English or French.

 My repository at this point can be found [here](https://github.com/Smlep/SpacingChecker/tree/4cd6cc179914720c0059dd7588f742f56cd4bdce).